Skip Nav Skip to Search

 If an applicant does not successfully pass the examination they then must contact PSI to reschedule.

 NOTE: In Oklahoma, the common law of agency is still practiced between the real estate broker and the broker’s associates; however, there is no agency relationship that can exist between the broker/associate and the consumer.
 Applicants can locate references to the common law principles of agency in real estate text books that may be obtained from any local library.

 Grade Validity - A passing examination score is valid for one (1) year; however an applicant may request in writing for an extension of the validity period and at the discretion of the Commission the validity period may be extended.

 No person shall begin licensed real estate activities until their license has been issued.

-To find a list of states that have a non resident agreement with the state of Oklahoma go to www.orec.ok.gov and click on the tab named "Information to Obtain a License" and you will find on the right side of that page a tab named "Oklahoma Real Estate Commission Non Resident Agreement Summary".
+To find a list of states or jurisdictions that have a non resident agreement with the State of Oklahoma go to www.orec.ok.gov and click on the tab named "Information to Obtain a License" and you will find on the right side of that page a tab named "Non-Resident Agreements".
 This form contains additional information as to the examination requirements to obtain a non resident license.
 Applicants can contact the Education Department at OREC for exact requirements as most agreements differ in some aspect or another.